zpchavez/GotoRelatedFile/README.md

 GotoRelatedFile
 ===============
 GotoRelatedFile is a Sublime plugin that allows easy navigation to files that are related to the current one, e.g. the views related to a controller.
+It also allows you to easily create related files that don't exist yet.

 Installation
 ============